suralc/pvra/README.md

 ## <a name="lib-usage"></a>Installation and usage of the library.

-Run `composer require <package-name>` in the root of your project and include the composer autoloader somewhere.
+Run `composer require <package-name> --prefer-dist` in the root of your project and include the composer autoloader.

+Please be aware that `--prefer-dist` will reduce the download size of the loaded package by removing the `tests` directory and other unused files.

 ```php
 <?php